This Stuffed Acorn Squash is filled with a delicious sausage and apple mixture. It’s wonderful as a side dish or a complete meal!

 Made this tonight.
 Omitted the celery and added garlic.
 It was so delicious.
 A definite make again for me.
 Thank you.

-All your roasted acorn squash recipes look good, but I’m afraid I will have to eat all myself!
+All your roasted acorn squash recipes look good!

 I grew up loving acorn squash, my Mom made then two ways for her six kids, I preferred the bacon grease and lemon juice and others preferred the butter & honey or brown sugar.
 Love acorn squash!